-The white grape variety (also Carignan Branco) originates from France.
-It is a colour mutation of the red Mazuelo with the synonym Cariñena.
+The white grape variety comes from France.
+It is a colour mutation of the red variety Mazuelo (Carignan Noir, Cariñena).
+Synonyms are Cariñena Blanca, Fehér Carignan and Karijan.
 But the variety is not called Mazuelo Blanc (as one might think).
-The late ripening vine is very susceptible to powdery mildew.
+The late maturing vine is very susceptible to powdery mildew.
 It produces full-bodied, acidic white wines with citrus aromas.
-Under the name Carignan Blanc, it is cultivated in the South of France and in 2010 a total of 411 hectares were planted.
-The rose-berry mutation Carignan Gris is cultivated on one hectare.
-Under the name Cariñena Blanca (Carinyena Blanca, Samsó Blanco) 2,650 hectares were registered in Spain in 2010.
-The variety occupied a total of 3,061 hectares of vineyards in 2010; almost three times the amount compared to 2000.
-This puts it in 143rd place in the worldwide grape variety ranking.
+Under the name Carignan Blanc, it is cultivated in the south of France, especially Languedoc-Roussillon on 353 hectares and in Romania on 2 hectares.
+In 2016, a total of 355 hectares of vineyards were designated.
+No more stock has been recorded for the pink berry mutation Carignan Gris (Kym Anderson).